T

 Common Health Issues

-Although hybrid dogs are usually healthier than their purebred ancestors, both of the taco terrier’s purebred breeds have a handful of health concerns that need to be addressed.
+Although hybrid dogs are usually healthier than their purebred ancestors, both of the taco terrier’s purebred parent breeds have a handful of health concerns that need to be addressed.
 Your taco terrier may be susceptible to heart problems, patellar luxation in the knees, eye problems, and a variety of other issues.
 Make sure to take your taco terrier puppy to the vet as soon as you bring them home.
 While you’re there, ask the doctor to check for:

 • Eye conditions